freezer333/ramapo/source/courses/cmps364/index.md

 <img src='http://ecx.images-amazon.com/images/I/51JtltOJPVL.jpg' width="200"/>

-*Note, the textbook is required for this course, and will be relavent to nearly each lecture.*
+*Note, the textbook is required for this course, and will be relevant to nearly each lecture.*

 ## Programming Environment
 This course will require you to write SQL and Python code.
 You will need to install Python3 on your machine to do the programming work, however this will be explained in detail during class.
 A simple text editor is all that is necessary for your programming, however installing a good programming editor is highly recommended.
 In addition, you will also need to install SQLite.
 SQLite is a relational database compatable with all major operating systems (Windows, Mac OS X, Linux).
 It is highly recommended that you have access to your own computer to do your development on.